 Consulting Services (freelancing)

-Main design toolbox is Sketch, InVision, Principle, and Photoshop.
-Sketch is just a default desktop program, where I digitize my design solutions, creating task flow diagrams, usecases and scenarios, user journeys, UI flows, wireframes, mockups, icons, and simple clickable prototypes.
-InVision is the super-simple prototyping software imitating user actions, navigating between full screens or popups.
-In InVision I publish online clickable handoffs to share the ideas with product owners and developers.
-Here is one example of the prototype I’ve made: New Member Setup Wizard.
+My main design toolbox is Sketch, InVision, Principle, and Photoshop.
+Sketch is where I digitize my design solutions, creating task flow diagrams, use-cases and scenarios, user journeys, UI flows, wireframes, mockups, icons, and simple clickable prototypes.
+I use InVision to imitate user actions, allowing navigating between full screens or popups.
+In InVision, I publish online clickable handoffs to share the ideas with product owners and developers.
+Here is one example of a prototype I’ve made: New Member Setup Wizard.